allenai/FineGrainedRLHF/README.md

 Please find our trained SFT, reward and RLHF models from [this link](https://drive.google.com/drive/folders/18EBBOlePyh86tsTPNeCiImKkbGqN48A7?usp=sharing).
 Place the unzipped folders inside the `./task/{task_name}/model_outputs` folder and run the scripts above that depend on these models accordingly.
 For example, you can run the RLHF experiments directly after downloading and placing our reward model folders.

+## Feedback Collection Interfaces

+We provide html files for feedback collection interfaces of qa-feedback.
+Please find them under `tasks/qa_feedback/interface_html`.
+Open `templates/annotation.html` and `templates/comparison.html` in a browser to view the interface for fine-grained and preference feedback collection, respectively.

 ## Citation
 ```